Tank truck: Size and volume

 Tank trucks are described by their size or volume capacity.
 Large trucks typically have capacities ranging from 5500 to 11600 USgal.
 In Australia, road trains up to four trailers in length (known as Quad tankers) carry loads in excess of 120,000 L. Longer road trains transporting liquids are also in use.

-A tank truck is distinguished by its shape, usually a cylindrical tank upon the vehicle lying horizontally.
+A tank truck is distinguished by its shape, usually a cylindrical tank lying horizontally upon the vehicle.
 Some less visible distinctions amongst tank trucks have to do with their intended use: compliance with human food regulations, refrigeration capability, acid resistance, pressurization capability, and more.
-The tanks themselves will almost always contain multiple compartments or baffles to prevent load movement destabilizing the vehicle.
+The tanks themselves almost always contain multiple compartments or baffles to prevent load movement destabilizing the vehicle.

 Common large tank trucks

 Large tank trucks are used for example to transport gasoline, diesel, and liquefied petroleum or natural gas to filling stations.
 They also transport a wide variety of liquid goods such as liquid sugar, molasses, milk, wine, juices, water, and industrial chemicals.

 Tank trucks are constructed of various materials depending on what products they are hauling.
-These materials include aluminum, carbon steel, stainless steel, and fiberglass-reinforced plastic (FRP).
+These materials include aluminum, carbon steel, stainless steel, and fibre-reinforced plastic (FRP).

-Some tank trucks are able to carry multiple products at once due to compartmentalization of the tank into 2, 3, 4, 5, 6, or, in some rare cases, more tank compartments.
+Some tank trucks are able to carry multiple products at once due to compartmentalization of the tank into multiple tank compartments.
 This allows for an increased number of delivery options.
 These trucks are commonly used to carry different grades of gasoline to service stations to carry all products needed in one trip.

 Common small tank trucks

 Smaller tank trucks with a capacity under 3000 USgal are typically used to deal with light liquid cargo within a local community.
-A common example is vacuum truck used to empty several septic tanks and then deliver the collected fecal sludge to a treatment site.
-These tank trucks typically have a maximum capacity of 3000 USgal.
+For example, vacuum trucks are used to empty septic tanks and then deliver the collected fecal sludge to treatment sites.
+Such tank trucks typically have a maximum capacity of 3000 USgal.
 They are equipped with a pumping system to serve their particular need.